Vickeejai/MY-ELECTRICITY-BILL-NIGERIA-S-POWER-PROBLEM-IN-CHARTS-AND-RECEIPTS/README.md

 This report aims to review Dataleum’s financial performance from January to May 2020.
 Data was analyzed to create insights like revenue trend, top 5 products by revenue, and top 10 sales team by revenue.

 ### **Data Sources**
-Sales Data: The primary dataset "Sales Data Executive Reporting" file used for this analysis was already imported to the excel file, containing detailed information about each sale made by the company
+Sales Data: The primary dataset "Sales Dataset for DTLM Retail" file used for this analysis was already imported to the excel file, containing detailed information about each sale made by the company

 ### **Tools**